deviodigital/dispensary-age-verification/readme.txt

 2. The available Customizer options

 == Changelog ==

+= 1.6 =
+* Added option to Customizer to hide the modal pop up for Administrator users

 = 1.5 =
 * Fixed bug with the logo upload not displaying on the live site